 Balcony boxes, planters and hanging baskets

 Your pots and trellises need to get enough natural light and complement the space, not overtake or smother it.
-And if your balcony is sheltered from rain, you’ll need to water them more than if they were in a garden, so they don’t dehydrate.
+And if your balcony is sheltered from rain, you’ll need to water your plants more than if they were in a garden.

-Hanging baskets are a wonderful way to make a balcony look beautiful and colourful, and they don’t have to be difficult to create.
-If you don’t know where to start, there are lots of easy guides to creating a hanging basket available.
+Hanging baskets are another wonderful way to make a balcony look beautiful and colourful, and they're easy to make yourself.
+Don't know where to start? rel="noopener noreferrer" Check out these easy guides to creating a hanging basket

-They’re a great place for housing plants and herbs, especially if the windowsill gets a good few hours of natural light each day.
+Your kitchen is a great place for housing plants and herbs, especially if the windowsill gets a few hours of natural light each day.

-Only your imagination can hold you back, you could use jam jars, small boxes, mini plant pots, or something quirky to grow your kitchen herbs and indoor plants in.
+Here, you can get creative: herbs grow well in almost any container.
+You could use jam jars, small boxes or mini plant pots to grow your kitchen herbs and indoor plants.

-No matter the type of container you decide to use, remember to wash it out properly, making sure there’s no soap remaining.
+No matter the type of container you decide to use, remember to wash it out properly, making sure there’s no soap remaining - suds can irritate your plants.

 The front door

-It’s easy to forget about the door, but it’s not just there to close behind you!
-Make the entrance of your home look warm and inviting by decorating the area around your door.
+It’s easy to forget about the door, but you can make the entrance of your home look warm and inviting by decorating the area around it.

-You could use a couple of hanging baskets or vertical trellises placed either side of the door frame, maybe some planters along the pathway to highlight the front of your home.
+You could use a couple of hanging baskets or vertical trellises placed either side of the door frame, or try some planters along the pathway to highlight the front of your home.

-Because first impressions last, making the entrance to your home look fantastic can make you feel wonderful as it’s the last thing you’ll see on your way out, and the first when you get home.
+Because first impressions last, making the entrance to your home look fantastic can boost your mood: it’s the last thing you’ll see on your way out, and the first when you get home.

-If you have hanging baskets, it's best to water them in the morning, rather than the evening, so your plants aren't sitting in water overnight.
+If you have hanging baskets, it's best to water them in the morning, rather than the evening, so your plants aren't sitting in water when the temps drop overnight.
 And remember to rotate the basket regularly making sure all sides receive light.
+Happy gardening!